Local-in-time existence of strong solutions to a class of compressible Power-Law flows

 \section{Introduction}

 Let $\Omega\subset {\mathbb R}^3$ be a domain occupied by a fluid.
 Let $\rho$ and ${\mathbf u}$ be the density and velocity of the fluid, respectively.
-Denote by $t$ and $x$ the time and spatial variables.
+Let $t$ and $x$ denote the time and spatial variables, respectively.
 Then the Navier-Stokes equations, describing the flow of a compressible non-Newtonian fluid, read as

-Here $T>0$ is the time of evolution, ${\mathbf f}$ is the external force, $\gamma\geqslant \frac{3}{2}$, ${\mathbb D}{\mathbf u}=\frac{1}{2}(\nabla{\mathbf u}+\nabla^{T}{\mathbf u}),$ and the non-Newtonian tensor ${\mathcal A}(\mathbb{ D}\uu)$ is given by the following power law
+Here $T>0$ is the time of evolution, ${\mathbf f}$ is the external force, $\gamma>1,$ ${\mathbb D}{\mathbf u}=\frac{1}{2}(\nabla{\mathbf u}+\nabla^{T}{\mathbf u}),$ and the non-Newtonian tensor ${\mathcal A}(\mathbb{ D}\uu)$ is given by the following power law

 with $1<p<+\infty.$